You must not discriminate against employees who are:

 If a risk is identified in the workplace which is greater than the risk outside the workplace, you must make reasonable changes to avoid that risk, such as:

-- providing a suitable place to rest for breastfeeding mothers that allows social distancing guidance to be followed – it is also good practice to provide reasonable facilities and breaks
+- providing a suitable place to rest for breastfeeding mothers that allows any COVID-related guidance to be followed – it is also good practice to provide reasonable facilities and breaks

-If this is not possible, for example because a healthcare assistant is in close proximity to others, then you must.
+If this is not possible, for example because a healthcare assistant is in close proximity to others, or because pregnant women are less likely to have been vaccinated and could therefore be at greater risk when returning to the workplace, especially if unable to socially distance, then you must:

 - offer a suitable alternative job where the terms are similar and not substantially less favourable